Sanmarcsoft/Sitrec2/docs/Starlink.md

 ### Step 6 - Refine the DTLSs

-You will often be missing exact time, location, direction, and field of view, so you will have to adjust one or more of these to match.
+You will often be missing the exact time, location, direction, and field of view, so you will have to adjust one or more of these to match.
 Even if you have the time down to the second, you may need to adjust the millisecond (ms) value to get things perfectly aligned.

 A helpful tool is the video overlay, in the View menu as "Vid overlay transparency".
 This allows you to overlay the video on the live view.